ddelong/ddelong.github.io/_posts/2005-03-21-security-update-2005-003-released.md

 > _Impact:_ Directory traversal issue in Mailman that could allow access to arbitrary files.

 > _Description:_ Mailman is a software package that provides mailing list management.
-This update addresses an exposure in Mailman&#8217;s private archive handling that allowed remote access to arbitrary files on the system.
+This update addresses an exposure in Mailman's private archive handling that allowed remote access to arbitrary files on the system.
 Further information is available from http://www.gnu.org/software/mailman/security.html.

 Server only again.
 This allowed remote people to access arbitrary parts of the system, reading your private data or writing in malicious programs.